Joe Solomon

-Joseph Stanislaus Solomon (26 August 1930 – 8 December 2023) was a Guyanese cricketer who played 27 Test matches for the West Indies from 1958 to 1965, scoring 1,326 runs, mainly from number six and seven in the batting line-up.
+Joseph Stanislaus Solomon, AA (26 August 1930 – 8 December 2023) was a Guyanese cricketer who played 27 Test matches for the West Indies from 1958 to 1965, scoring 1,326 runs, mainly from number six and seven in the batting line-up.
 He also bowled occasional leg-breaks but was best known as a brilliant fieldsman.
 He was best remembered for his role in the famous Tied Test match between the West Indies and Australia in 1960 at the Gabba, where he was involved in two direct hit runout dismissals.

 Career

 First-class breakthrough and Test debut

 Solomon began playing first-class cricket late in his career at the age of 26 and made his first-class debut in the 1956/57 season against Jamaica.
 He scored a century on his first-class debut by notching up an unbeaten knock of 114 against Jamaica.
 He followed it up with two more centuries in his next two first-class innings against Barbados and against a touring Pakistan side.
 He was the first player in first-class cricket history (the only player in first-class cricket history to this date) to score hundreds in his first three innings, playing for British Guiana in 1956–57 and 1957–58.

 He was selected to tour India in 1958–59 with the West Indies team following his impressive performances at first-class level.
 He made his Test debut on 12 December 1958 during the Indian tour, in the second Test of the series which was played in Kanpur.
 He had a memorable Test debut by scoring 45 runs in the first innings and following it up with a knock of 86 in the second innings before being run out and the West Indies secured a victory by a margin of 203 runs.
 He eventually missed out on an opportunity to score a Test century on debut and missed out on creating a unique record of being one of the few players to achieve the double of reaching centuries on both first-class and Test match debuts.
 He scored his maiden Test century in the fifth Test of the series at Delhi and finished his debut Test series on a high note with an aggregate of 351 runs at an average of 117.00.
 His highest first-class score was 201 not out for Berbice against the touring MCC in March 1960, when he added an unbroken partnership of 290 with Basil Butcher.